TheBlueRuby/Backrooms-First-Contact/README.md

 ## NOTES
 Working on expanding map and adding mouselook

 Window cannot be resized or fullscreened

 ## MODDING
 See MODDING.md

-Also see my MiteEngine1 repo for a simplified version
+Also see my MiteEngine1 repo for a simplified version of this in a header file

 ---